Digital rhetoric: Higher education

-K-12
+K–12

 Many educational systems are framed so that students actively participate in technological systems as designers of digital rhetoric, not passive users.
 There are three core goals students have identified for their coursework: building their own digital space, learning all aspects of digital rhetoric (including the theory, technology, and uses), and applying it in their own lives.
 The ecological system generated by the interactions of students with classmates, digital media, and other individuals is the basis of "interconnected" rhetorical processes and shared digital work.

-Video games are one avenue students learn to design the rhetoric and code underlying their technological systems.
+Video games are one avenue through which students learn to design the rhetoric and code underlying their technological systems.
 Video game use has evolved rapidly since the 1980s, and current video games have been incorporated into education.
-Scholar Ian Bogost suggests that video games can be utilized in a multitude of subjects to be studied as models of our non-digital world.
-Specifically, they note that video games could be used as an "entry point" for students that may not have been interested in computer science to enter that field.
+Scholar Ian Bogost suggests that video games can be utilized in a multitude of subjects to serve as models for studying the non-digital world.
+Specifically, he notes that video games could be used as an "entry point" into computer science for students who may not have been interested in the field.
 Games and game technology enhance learning by operating at the "outer and growing edge of a player's competence".
 Games challenge students at levels that cause frustration but preserve motivation to solve the challenge at this edge.

-Ian Bogost also notes that video games can be taught as rhetorical and expressive in nature, allowing children to model their experiences through programming.
+Bogost also notes that video games can be taught as rhetorical and expressive in nature, allowing children to model their experiences through programming.
 When dissected, the ethics and rhetoric in video games' computational systems is exposed.
 Analysis of video games as an interactive medium reveals the underlying rhetoric through the performative activity of the player.
 Recognition of procedural rhetoric through course studies reflects how these mediums can augment politics, advertisement, and information.
 To help address the rhetoric in video game code, scholar Collin Bjork makes a series of recommendations for integrating digital rhetoric with usability testing in online writing instruction.

 Some scholars have also identified specific practices for digital rhetoric instruction in pre-collegiate classrooms.
 As Douglas Eyman points out, students require agency when learning digital rhetoric, meaning instructors designing lessons must allow students to interact with the technology directly and enact change on the design.
 This is consistent with discoveries by other professors, who claim one of the primary goals of students in a digital rhetoric classroom is to create space for themselves, connections with peers, and deeply understand its significance.
 These interpersonal connections reflect a "thick correlation between digitalization and empowering pedagogy".